Boonton, New Jersey: Local government

 Boonton operates using the town form of government.
 The town is one of nine municipalities (of the 564) statewide that use this traditional form of government.
 The governing body is comprised of the Mayor and the Town Council.
 The governing body was previously called the Board of Aldermen, but in February 2021, the Board voted 7–2 to change the name to Town Council.
 The ordinance did not change the structure or function of municipal government.
 Members felt that the gendered “alderman” could dissuade women from running for office, and wanted to be more inclusive with the neutral “council member”.
 The mayor is elected at-large to a four-year term of office.
 The Town Council is comprised of eight members elected to serve two-year terms of office, with two Council Members elected from each of four wards on a staggered basis, with one seat from each of the four wards coming up for election each year.

-As of 2025, the Mayor of Boonton is Republican James Lynch, whose term of office ends on December 31, 2027.
-Members of the Town Council are Council President John Meehan (Ward 1; R, 2025), Daniel Ballan (Ward 3; R, 2026), Marie DeVenezia (Ward 2; D, 2026), Jacob W. Hettrich (Ward 2; D, 2025), Alexis Minson (Ward 4; R, 2025), Robert Murray (Ward 3; R, 2025), Benjamin Weisman (Ward 4; D, 2026) and Cy Wekilsky (Ward 1; R, 2026).
+As of 2026, the Mayor of Boonton is Republican James Lynch, whose term of office ends on December 31, 2027.
+Members of the Town Council are Council President Benjamin Weisman (Ward 4; D, 2026), Daniel Balan (Ward 3; R, 2026), Danielle Cascone (Ward 2; D, 2027), Marie DeVenezia (Ward 2; D, 2026), Luisa F. Lopez (Ward 4; D, 2027) Kimberly Mazzei (Ward 3; D, 2027) John P. Meehan (Ward 1; R, 2027) and Cy Wekilsky (Ward 1; R, 2026).